 And if most of the ash turns into soot?
 The younger Manongas chuckles with a half-grimace, “Back to the burning stage—that is, if you have an ample amount of soaked husks left, which is not typical.
 In that case, back to soaking the coconut husks, which is basically step one.”
 He points outside the cottage, where two deep salt beds filled with coconut husks sit adjacent to the mangrove forest that borders us from the sea.

-The town of Alburquerque is about 17 kilometers away from the city of Tagbilaran, Bohol’s provincial capital and jump-off point to anywhere on the island.
+The town of Alburquerque is about 17 kilometers away from the city of Tagbilaran , Bohol’s provincial capital and jump-off point to anywhere on the island.
 The town is surrounded by several river basins that flow into the Bohol Sea, with a land area of about 2,865 hectares that’s primarily used for agricultural purposes.

-In craft communities like Albur, families were typically identified by their brand of craft and tradition—whether it was weaving baskets or looms, making brooms from buri, cooking a sweet native delicacy (kalamay), baking clay pots, or brining sea salt into rock eggs.
+In craft communities like Albur, families were typically identified by their brand of craft and tradition—whether it was weaving baskets or looms, making brooms from buri, cooking a sweet native delicacy (kalamay ), baking clay pots, or brining sea salt into rock eggs.

 For most of the 20th century until the late 1980s, the 40-kilometer stretch across Bohol’s coastal towns in the west and east saw an abundance of family-owned asinans and cottage industries.
 By 2000, only three of 15 barangays were still producing Asin Tibuok.
 Today, salt beds and farms can still be found around these coastal towns, though most—if not all—are abandoned.
 Most of the young Boholanos, or even the Alburanons, have never seen or tasted these salt eggs.

+He first learned how to tame fire around the same time he learned how to read, while he watched his elders prepare the brine to make their salt.
 Nobody’s really certain as to when the process of making Asin Tibuok was introduced in Bohol or how it actually began.
 Some ethnographic research in recent decades indicate that the earliest written account on what seems to be a similar process of salt-making to that of the Asin Tibuok was written by the 17th century Spanish missionary Father Francisco Ignacio Alcima.

 In his chronicles, he describes a method for producing “Sal de Bisayas” that is unique to the Visayan region.
 This method involved soaking chopped driftwood in sea water, to be dried and slowly burned into ashes, which would then be collected and filtered into a brine, then finally boiled in earthenware vessels until producing hardened pieces of salt.